A Little More about Our Market

 + When can I apply?

 Our Market Year is broken up into two seasons: Summer Season (May - October) and Winter Season (November - April).
 Applications are done once a year, per the decision of the Board, if there is a need to fill product or vendor vacancy.
-Traditionally, new vendor applications are held in January for participation in Summer Market and Winter Market.
+The new vendor applications for 2020-21 is open from November 8th until December 2nd 2019 for participation in Summer Market and Winter Market 2020-21.

 + How can I apply?

-APPLICATIONS ARE OPEN 1/16/19 to 2/24/19 All applications are done once a year, traditionally in January (although subject to change per discretion of the Board of Directors.)
-If you meet our qualifications and our applications are open, you will apply through Manage My Market.
+APPLICATIONS ARE OPEN 11/08/19 to 12/2/19 If you meet our qualifications and our applications are open, you will apply through Manage My Market.
 You must submit details of your products and business for our review.
 Your business must be up and running, not in the idea stage.
 All businesses must be prepared to submit product samples, labels, marketing materials, and price points for review by our Vendor Relations Committee, as well as attend phone and in-person interviews.

 + What are the rules?

-Insurance, Permits, and Certificates All vendors are required to provide a copy of general and product liability insurance, naming Troy Waterfront Farmers Market as additionally insured.
+Insurance, Permits, and Certificates All vendors are required to provide a copy of general and product liability insurance, naming the Troy Waterfront Farmers Market and the City of Troy as additionally insured.
 Additionally, all proper permits, certificates, and licences for production, tasting, and sales of your product are required upon application.
 Please see the Resources link below for further assistance with whether your product is market-ready.

 Inspections and Audits All vendors will be inspected by our contracted Inspector and subject to the Troy Waterfront Farmers Market standards for participation.